BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 Some benefits over a multikey setup include greater privacy, as a transaction using threshold signatures will appear equal to a single key transaction and not expose details about the different key shares.
 Transactions will also incur lower fees than a multikey setup as only one signature will be recorded on-chain.
 The big caveat here however is that these advantages are true only with the current ECDSA signatures of bitcoin, while with the forthcoming Schnorr signature scheme multikey signatures will be indistinguishable from single key.

-#### Pros
-- Can provide higher resistance to loss from theft
-- Transactions look identical and have same cost as single key wallets on chain

-#### Cons
-- Requires precise coordination of key-shares when signing
-- Few advantages over multi-key setups with Schnorr signatures
-- Individual product implementations not interoperable

 {% include image.html
    image = "/assets/images/guide/private-key-management/schemes/threshold-signatures.jpg"
    retina = "/assets/images/guide/private-key-management/schemes/threshold-signatures@2x.jpg"